Philip Welch

 Philip David Welch (born 6 January 1954) is a British mathematician known for his contributions to logic and set theory.
 He is Professor of Pure Mathematics at the School of Mathematics, University of Bristol.
-He is currently President of the British Logic Colloquium (2017), Vice-President of the European Set Theory Society (2018), and the Coordinating Editor of the Journal of Symbolic Logic (2016).
+He was the Coordinating Editor of the Journal of Symbolic Logic in 2016, President of the British Logic Colloquium from 2017 to 2022 and President of the European Set Theory Society from 2021 to 2025.

 Biography

 Welch attended Lancing College.
 After obtaining a BSc in mathematics from University College London in 1975, he attended Exeter College at the University of Oxford, taking an MSc in mathematical logic in 1976 and his DPhil in 1979, under the supervision of Robin Gandy.
 His dissertation was entitled Combinatorial Principles in the Core Model.